 Food should be selected with care to avoid illness.
-In areas of the world where hygiene and sanitation are poor, the traveler should be advised to avoid unpasteurized milk and milk products, such as cheese, and eat only fruit that has been peeled personally by the traveler.
-Note also that if you do decide to purchase milk from a milkman or private seller in many developing regions, it is necessary to boil the milk yourself as it is likely to be un-pasturized.
-Since the sources of the organisms causing travelers' diarrhea are usually contaminated food or water, precautionary measures are particularly helpful in preventing most serious intestinal infections.
+In areas of the world where hygiene and sanitation are poor, we advise you to avoid unpasteurized milk and milk products, such as cheese, and eat only fruit that has been peeled personally by the traveler.
+Note that if you do decide to purchase milk from a milkman or private seller in many developing regions, it is necessary to boil the milk yourself as it is most likely unpasteurized.

+Since the organisms that cause diarrhea usually come from contaminated food or water, you should take precautionary measures to give yourself the greatest chance of avoiding serious intestinal infections.
 Culturelle capsules can promote positive gut health to manage the new influx of bacteria and organisms to your body.
 However, even when people follow these general guidelines for prevention, they may still develop diarrhea.
-Diarrhea is nature's way of ridding the body of noxious agents; intestinal motility serves as the normal cleansing mechanism of the intestine.
-Most cases of diarrhea are self-limited and require only a simple replacement of fluids and salts lost in diarrheal stools.
+Most cases of diarrhea are self-limiting and require only a simple replacement of fluids and salts lost in diarrheal stools.
 Fluids that are readily available, such as canned fruit juices, hot tea, or carbonated drinks, may be used.
 Travelers may prepare their own fruit juice from fresh fruit.
 Iced drinks and non-carbonated bottled fluids made from water of uncertain quality should be avoided.
 Medications such as Imodium should only be used if you are traveling and do not have access to toilet facilities.
 Your travel medicine office may also prescribe an antibiotic to take with you, depending on where you plan to travel.

-It is strongly recommended that the traveler consult a physician rather than attempt self medication if the condition is severe, does not resolve itself within several days, if there is blood and/or mucus in the stool, if fever occurs with shaking chills, or if there is persistent diarrhea with dehydration.
+We strongly recommend that you consult a physician, rather than attempt self-medication, if your condition is severe, does not resolve itself within several days, if there is blood and/or mucus in the stool, if fever occurs with shaking chills, or if there is persistent diarrhea with dehydration.